laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 ## Challenging the like-to-like hypothesis

+{{< video src="https://laurentperrinet.github.io/publication/chavane-22/area17_lo_diff_circ_plot.mpg" title="Revisiting Horizontal Connectivity Rules in V1: From like-to-like towards like-to-All [[Chavane, LP and Rankin, 2022]](https://laurentperrinet.github.io/publication/chavane-22/)"  controls="yes" height="420" >}}

+{{< speaker_note >}}

+Panel A illustrates functional voltage-sensitive dye imaging (VSDI) data from cat area 17, revealing orientation-selective responses evoked by local oriented gratings.
+The left image shows a polar orientation map averaged over the final 145ms of the response, where color hue indicates preferred orientation and brightness represents orientation tuning strength.
+Two contours are overlaid: a thin grey line marking significant activation boundaries and a thick white line delineating regions with significant orientation selectivity.

+The right plot quantifies the spatiotemporal dynamics, showing how both the total activated area (grey) and orientation-selective region (black) evolve over time.
+A red line indicates the expected limit of the feedforward input based on Albus (2004), representing the population of neurons that would be directly or partially activated by feedforward connections.
+The dotted red line marks the retinotopic area corresponding to the stimulus.
+The inset compares the spatial extent of both total activation (grey) and orientation-selective activation (black) against the feedforward boundary (red).

+This data demonstrates how orientation selectivity propagates through horizontal connections beyond the classical feedforward input zone.

+{{< /speaker_note >}}

+---

+## Challenging the like-to-like hypothesis

 {{< figure src="https://laurentperrinet.github.io/publication/chavane-22/Chavane2022fig2AB.jpg" title="Revisiting Horizontal Connectivity Rules in V1: From like-to-like towards like-to-All [[Chavane, LP and Rankin, 2022]](https://laurentperrinet.github.io/publication/chavane-22/)" height="420" >}}

 {{< speaker_note >}}